Kenneth Renshaw, Biography

 As a result of these successes, he has been a featured soloist with orchestras internationally such as the National Orchestra of Belgium, the Lithuanian National Orchestra, the China Philharmonic Orchestra, the Staatskapelle Weimar, and the Jenaer Philharmonie, and has performed recitals at the Auditorium du Louvre in Paris, Flagey Studios (Brussels), the Menuhin Festival Gstaad ,and the Mecklenburg-Vorpommern Festspiele in Germany.

-As a chamber musician he has made festival appearances at Caramoor, Ravinia, Music@Menlo, and the Perlman Music Program, performing with renowned musicians such as Itzhak Perlman, Leon Fleisher, Sir James Galway, Pamela Frank, and Kim Kashkashian.
+As a chamber musician he has made festival appearances at Caramoor, Ravinia, and the Perlman Music Program, performing with renowned musicians such as Itzhak Perlman, Leon Fleisher, Sir James Galway, Pamela Frank, and Kim Kashkashian.
 He will be a featured artist at the Marlboro Music Festival beginning 2020.

 Equally active as a teacher, Kenneth serves as Teaching Assistant to both Itzhak Perlman and Li Lin at The Juilliard School, where he holds the Starling Foundation Violin Teaching Fellowship.